 The Fuzzy Logic feature was best demonstrated when I made rice with this cooker.
 I had forgotten to rinse the raw rice first, before cooking.
 Lately, it seems that I just cannot make rice (in a pot on the stove) without it being sticky or starchy, even when I rinse one or two times.
 After assuming it was my choice of rice (switched more than once), my expectations were running low to start this test.
 I was wrong.

-When the rest of the dinner was ready, I opened the cooker and scooped perfect rice - done the way it should be - no thanks to me.
+When the rest of the dinner was ready, I opened the cooker and scooped perfect rice, done the way it should be.
 I often make four (cooked) cups of rice, which is too little for many rice cookers.
 No problem here; it can cook that amount.
 That was my first stab at this cooker and it paved the way to a great relationship.

 Do not exceed the highest mark inside the pot.
 After cooking, this appliance goes to Keep Warm automatically (displays a 'b').
 If you want to turn that off, click the off button twice.
 Though the control panel is user-friendly, the manual is an important read.